Updated: November 3, 2022

 Just like owning a car, maintaining a home means being prepared for unforeseen expenses.
-The roof suddenly leaking, drainage and water pipes clogging, a major appliance breaking down – these are just a few of the possible things that can happen.
+The roof suddenly leaks, drainage, and water pipes clog, or a major appliance breaks down – these are just a few of the possible things that can happen.

 8. Urgent Replacement

 Nowadays, it’s hard to live without a mobile phone.
 Having an emergency fund allows you to immediately get a new one if ever yours get stolen or breaks down.
 And of course, this also applies to home appliances and other essentials that you and your family use.